appkickstarter logoAppKickstarter

 For iOS, we build an ad hoc provisioned app.
 This is a feature by Apple, known as ad-hoc distribution.

-The way this works is simple.
-In short, we register your device with your Apple Developer account, and then we bundle the app to be able to run on those registered devices.
-Don't worry, we handle this with a few simple commands:
+The way this works is simple: in short, we register your device with your Apple Developer account, and then we bundle the app to be able to run on those registered devices.

 Register your device: